nuagex/nuagex-labs/0830-VNS-Monitoring-Generic/README.md

 * **designer**: Arun Poonia
 * **validation**: Outside of NuageX lab

-This lab deploys a generic VNS lab with NSG-Vs. The lab consists of an Organization comprised of a Mountain View and a New York Branch sites deployed over a single underlay (Internet).
+This lab deploys a generic VNS lab with 2x NSG-Vs. The lab consists of an Organization comprised of a Mountain View site and a New York Branch site that are deployed over a single underlay (Internet).

-Both Mountain View and New York branches are equipped with an NSG.
-Each NSG has one PC present on LAN subnet.
+Both branches are equipped with a single NSG, and each NSG has a single user-PC on the LAN subnet.

-The automation harness provided with this lab enables a user to demonstrate the following use case:
+The automation harness provided with this lab enables a user to do any of the following:

-* Bootstrapping NSG-Vs
+* Demonstrate the SD-WAN Portal capabilities
-* SD-WAN Portal
+* Using 3rd party monitoring tools to ingest flow data and objects from ES and VSD respectively

-Once automatically deployed and configured the lab will conform to the following diagram:
+Once deployed and configured, the lab match what is in the following diagram:
 ![lab](./images/image.png)

-The Mountain View site and New York branch offices are equipped with the [Branch-PC image](https://nuagenetworks.zendesk.com/hc/en-us/articles/360010244033) which allows to generate and analyze traffic as well as run some real-world applications.
+The Mountain View and New York branch offices are equipped with a [Branch-PC image](https://nuagenetworks.zendesk.com/hc/en-us/articles/360010244033) that can be used to generate  traffic using some real-world applications.

 # Use cases

-Provide a generic VNS monitoring platform to allow two NSG-Vs and PC behind each NSG.
+Provide a generic VNS monitoring setup that includes two NSG-Vs and PC behind each NSG.
+This setup can be used to showcase our SD-WAN portal and/or 3rd party monitoring (with a single underlay in this version of the lab).
+The focus will mainly be on API calls to both VSD and ES>

 # Uses